The Lake District Guide

 Ullswater - The Brackenrigg Inn

-This 18th century coaching inn, tastefully refurbished to afford modern comforts, offers a stupendous view of the lake and surrounding fells.
-If The Brackenrigg were any closer to the lake, you'd get your feet wet!
-The crowning glory of this hostelry is its food, offering a fine range of local and international cuisine.
+This 18th century coaching inn offers stupendous view of the Ullswater and surrounding fells, but the crowning glory of this AA 3-Star Inn is its food, food that belies the nature of a traditional walker's inn.
+A comprehensive menu offers an array of locally sourced, seasonal dishes cooked fresh on the premises under the guidance of chef patron, Shaun Dixon.
 If you want to give your taste buds a treat, this is the place for you.
 On our first visit, we had planned to stay for a day but extended our stay for another three days on account of the quality of the menu.
-In addition there's a good wine list and a selection of local real ales to enjoy.
+A selection of well-chosen wines, which can be served by the glass, six real Cumbrian ales which include Tirrel, Dent, Coniston, Corby and their own Brackenrigg draft, all contribute to Brackenrigg Inn’s hostelry image.

 The Brackenrigg Inn, Watermillock, Ullswater CA11 0LP (1 mile south of Pooley Bridge on the A592).